2nd Lt Leonard R. Willette

 Upon learning of his death, the First Lady invited Mrs. Willette to the White House so she may deliver her condolences in person and the two met once again on January 21, 1945.

-In 2018, the community of Belleville honored Willette with a memorial placed near the location of his family’s home.
+In 2018, the community of Belleville, New Jersey honored Willette with a memorial placed near the location of his family’s home.
 Visitors can now pay their respects to this American hero at Leonard R. Willette Way, proudly displayed at the intersection of Stephen and Academy streets in Belleville.
 See the memorial in the CAF Red Tail Squadron Virtual Museum.